When I saw it first that thing,

 Got the answer wrong by ten.

-Made the other cuts perhaps,
+Made some other cuts perhaps,

 Scored few wins and had a lapse,

 Then it sent all signals wrong,